+Indigenous Business Directory: Means the Federal Government's Indigenous Business Directory (IBD), an online directory that allows users to identify Indigenous Businesses.
 Just Culture: A framework used to ensure consistency in how breaches of duty are addressed in a supportive, just and ethical environment.
-The Just Culture supports honest reporting of breaches of duty with the goal of continuous improvement in TOH.
+The Just Culture supports honest reporting of breaches of duty with the goal of continuous improvement at TOH.